 As mentioned before, boxing is truly a full body workout which will test both your strength and endurance.
 If you worry that you will not be able to keep up with your first boxing class because you feel like you may lack either one – do not worry.
 You can get into boxing at your own pace and your instructor will only push you as far as you are willing to go.
 In any case, do not expect to be thrown into the ring with another opponent during your first class and whenever you do feel ready to try it out, you will be matched with someone of a similar level to you.

-That said, doing some strength training and cardio before attending your first class can help you feel more comfortable when learning new boxing techniques.
+That said, preparing for your first boxing class by doing some strength training and cardio can help you feel more comfortable when learning new boxing techniques.
 If you are serious about improving your boxing skills, additional training on the side will certainly help you improve more quickly in your boxing classes, and vice-versa.

-4- You don’t need professional equipment for your first class
+4. You don’t need professional equipment for preparing for your first boxing class

 Most boxing classes will not require you to show up in full boxing gear for your first lesson and instead, they will likely have spare equipment to lend you.
 After all, the most important piece of equipment that you will be using will be boxing gloves.
 Although specific boxing shoes are sometimes recommended, you will be perfectly fine with any comfortable pair of trainers.
 Your instructor or boxing gym should provide any additional pieces of equipment you might use during your class, be it boxing bags or protective pads.